 All in all, when you tease it out, it’s a good sound bite, but it won’t save much of the money they want to save without it having knock-on costs somewhere else in the system.

 Fiona Weir, chief executive of single parent charity Gingerbread, said if the proposals were about tackling fraud, the Government should be competent and sort it out.
+She said:

 The vast majority of people on benefits are desperate to get a job.
 Certainly single parents we speak to – 9/10 are desperate to get into work and they’re highly motivated to do so.